 6. Its construction made the local population explode

 The construction of the terminal in the 1950s led Camden to experience a small growth.
 But when twenty years later the Navy project arrived the actual boom occurred.

-Camden County’s population was of only 11k inhabitants in 1970.
+Camden County’s population was only 11k inhabitants in 1970.
 However, it went from 13k in the eighties to 43k at the beginning of the new millennium.
-And in the last census from 2017, Camden presumes of a population of 52,3k.
+And in the last census from 2017, Camden presumed a population of 52,3k.

 The implication of the Navy in this growth made it support Camden inhabitants as well.
 Nowadays, the Camden Partnership promotes programs for developing the local community.

-It has even gone as far as helping largely in the construction costs for a school.
+It has even gone as far as helping largely with the construction costs for a school.
 That is the Crooked River Elementary, located on the perimeter of the base.